sonjageorgievska/current/proposals/2020-fall/Analytics-SIG.md

 ## Plans for the period until the end of April 2021

 - **Network Science course**: We continue working on the book [A first course in network science](https://www.cambridge.org/highereducation/books/a-first-course-in-network-science/EE22722F27519D8BB1443C7225C57BAF)
 - **Monthly presentations**: Continuing the monthly meetings with 30min presentations.
 We aim for monthly interactive meetings where diverse speakers from in and outside the center present a topic.
 The topic can be either an introduction into a technique or an application where advanced analytical methods played a pivotal role.
-Some of the planned/upcoming meetings are:
-- TODO
+The planned/upcoming meetings will be posted on the [Analytics SIG github page](https://github.com/NLeSC/Analytics-SIG).
+- **Organize small hackaton** We choose a dataset and technique that we want to explore and organize a small (1 day?) hackaton around this

 Some of the topics we want to explore are:
 - Network Science
 - Data cleaning for AI, e.g. filling missing values
+- Numerical computational techniques

 ## What are the expected outputs of the SIG?
 - Internal training on a specific topic (mentioned above)